 His projects are informative and educational and touch on topics such as sustainability, the loss of biodiversity, community dissolution, migration and the negative impacts of global trade in local agriculture and food culture.
 He does so by documenting the issues and announcing possible resolutions through the transformative power of design.

 His projects have been exhibited in the Triennale di Milano, Cooper Hewitt Design Museum, The Design Museum in London, Victoria and Albert, the World Economic Forum to name a few.
-His work is held in the permanent collections of the V&A and SF MoMA.
+His work is held in the permanent collections of the Design Museum Gent, Le centre national des arts plastiques, Musée des Arts Décoratifs, San Francisco Museum of Modern Art, and Victoria & Albert Museum.
 Fernando Laposse is currently living and working in Mexico City.